Staceypy/markitdown-pdf-separators/packages/markitdown/README.md

 ### Header/Footer Removal (`remove_headers_footers`)
 - **Parameter**: `remove_headers_footers=True/False` (default: `False`)
+- **Note**: Automatically enables page separators when this feature is used
 - Removes common headers and footers automatically
 - Detects and removes up to 2 lines from the beginning and end of each page
 - Identifies duplicate content across pages (headers/footers that repeat)